suncoast-devs/handbook/lessons/react-intro/index.md

 This line tells the script we are going to use `React` and it activates the `JSX` template process.

-Next we will make our component:
+Next, we will make our component:

 ```javascript
 export class NewsArticle extends React.Component {}